Anthony Quinn: Tributes and legacy

 On January 5, 1982, the Belvedere County Public Library in East Los Angeles was renamed in honor of Anthony Quinn.
 The present library sits on the site of his family's former home.

 In 1984, artist Eloy Torrez produced a 70-foot-high (21 m) portrait mural of Quinn titled both Anthony Quinn and The Pope of Broadway in Los Angeles.
 It depicts Quinn in his famous Zorba the Greek role, and it remains one of the largest portrait murals in California.
 Both the portrait mural and Anthony Quinn himself are the subject of a 2018 Google Arts & Culture exhibit.

 His birthplace of Chihuahua, Mexico, has a statue of Quinn doing his famous "Zorba the Greek" dance.

-An Anthony Quinn Bay and Beach is in Rhodes, Greece, just 2.7 mi south of the village of Faliraki (also called Falirakion or Falirákion).
+An Anthony Quinn Bay and Beach is in Rhodes, Greece, just 2.7 mi south of the village of Faliraki.
 Quinn bought the land during the filming of The Guns of Navarone in Rhodes, but it was reclaimed by the Greek government in 1984 due to a change in property law.

 Since 2002, the National Council of La Raza has given the Anthony Quinn Award for Excellence in Motion Pictures as an ALMA Award.
 His widow, Katherine Benvin Quinn, established the Anthony Quinn Foundation, which advocates the importance of arts in education.